Ockam and Redpanda launch the world's first zero-trust streaming data platform

 --attribute consumer --relay consumer_relay > ticket

-The ockam project ticket command is how you generate a ticket that will admit another node into your project.
+command is how you generate a ticket that will admit another node into your project.
 The arguments here specify that:

-• The ticket is valid for use 1 time.
-This ensures that the ticket is for the desired purposes and if it's inadvertently leaked there is no opportunity for an attacker to re-use it to gain access to your project.
+time.
+This ensures that the ticket is for the desired purposes and if it's inadvertently leaked there is no opportunity for an attacker to re-use it to gain access to your project. - A time-to-live (TTL)/expiry period of

-• An attribute of consumer.
-This will add an attribute to any node that enrolls with this ticket, and policy definitions can then use those attributes to apply Attribute Based Access Controls and restrict which nodes can communicate with each other.
+.
+This will add an attribute to any node that enrolls with this ticket, and policy definitions can then use those attributes to apply Attribute Based Access Controls and restrict which nodes can communicate with each other. - Allow any node, that enrolls with this ticket, to set up a relay named

-• Allow any node, that enrolls with this ticket, to set up a relay named consumer_relay.
+.
 This provides a named route for other nodes to find this node, even if both nodes are on different network.

-The output of that command, the enrollment ticket, is then redirected out to a file named ticket.
+The output of that command, the enrollment ticket, is then redirected out to a file named ticket

 docker run --rm --network redpanda --name consumer \